muthuieric/JobSwipe/README.md

 3. JavaScript

 ## Author
-Author: Eric Muthui.
+Author: `Eric Muthui`.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.